josephmjoy/robotics/python_robotutils/NOTES.md

   the client.

 ## February 6, 2018C JMJ: Thoughts on default 'system' channels
-Have Robotcomm publish some reserved channels, such as 'ping' - any service can be pinged for health, say.
+Have RobotComm publish some reserved channels, such as 'ping' - any service can be pinged for health, say.
-A standard set of commands and responses can be suggested, such as uptime and epoch (updated each time service is restarted), CPU utilization, #processes, #threads, %memory used, etc. Maybe this special channel is called `_sysinfo` and is a hidden channel - is responded to by Robotcomm itself as a convenience.
-Also can query Robotcomm's own internal stats.
+A standard set of commands and responses can be suggested, such as uptime and epoch (updated each time service is restarted), CPU utilization, #processes, #threads, %memory used, etc. Maybe this special channel is called `_sysinfo` and is a hidden channel - is responded to by RobotComm itself as a convenience.
+Also can query RobotComm's own internal stats.

-## February 6, 2018B JMJ: Robotcomm cmdline 'ping' utility design
+## February 6, 2018B JMJ: RobotComm command line 'ping' utility design
 `rcping` is the name of a proposed utility to encompass the capability of `EchoClient` and `EchoServer`.
 General guidelines:
 1. Client and server roles are decoupled - they don't depend on each other.
 In particular, the client can be used